-The Science and Industry Museum in Manchester is a place full of amazing objects and world changing ideas.
+The Science and Industry Museum sits in the heart of Manchester, the world’s first industrial city.
+It is a place full of amazing objects and revolutionary ideas that changed the world forever.

 Food and Drink

-The museum has a café on the ground floor serving hot and cold drinks, sandwiches, breakfast bites, hot pastries, cakes and snacks.
-The café is open 08:00 - 17:00 on weekdays and 09.00–17.00 at the weekend.
+The museum has a café on the ground floor serving hot and cold drinks, sandwiches, salads, pastries, cakes and snacks.

 There is paid-for on-street parking on the streets surrounding the Science and Industry Museum in Manchester.